 The Bodhisatta was once a lion.
 A hare lived in a grove of both palm and bael trees.
-One day it thought, “If this earth should break up, where shall I go?” and at that exact moment a bael fruit fell out of a tree onto a palm leaf with a loud thud.
-The hare imagined the earth was collapsing and took off running as fast as he could without even looking behind him.
-Another hare saw him running and joined him, asking what caused his panic.
-He answered that the earth was breaking up and so the second hare, also not looking back, kept going.
-A hundred thousand hares and other animals also heard the news and joined the massive stampede.
+One day it thought, “If this earth should break up, where shall I go?” and at that exact moment a bael fruit fell out of a tree onto a palm leaf.
+The sudden loud noise made the hare imagine the earth was collapsing and he took off running as fast as he could without even looking behind him.
+Another hare saw him running and joined in, asking what caused his panic.
+He answered that the earth was breaking up, so the second hare, also not looking back, kept going.
+A hundred thousand hares and other animals also heard the news and united into a massive stampede.

 When the Bodhisatta saw the animals fleeing and heard the cause, he knew the earth was not breaking apart and that these animals would surely rush into the ocean and perish if he did not stop them.
 So he ran in front and halted everyone with his frightening roar.
 He asked the crowd who had seen the earth collapsing, and was told that the elephants knew about it.
 But they said they hadn’t seen anything, they’d only heard about it from the lions.
 The lions also knew nothing, having heard about it from the tigers.
 The tigers heard from the rhinoceroses, the rhinoceroses heard from the wild ox, the wild ox from the buffaloes, the buffaloes from the elk, the elk from the boars, the boars from the deer, the deer from the hares, and the hares pointed out the first of them to spread the news.